Yeovil Town F.C.: Reaching the Football League

 Skiverton and Jones helped Yeovil avoid relegation in the following two seasons, but a poor start the 2011–12 campaign prompted a change of manager.
 On 9 January 2012, the club announced the re-appointment of Gary Johnson, with Terry Skiverton becoming assistant.
-The Glovers went on to again achieve safety, finishing eleven points clear of the relegation zone.
+The Glovers went on to again achieve safety, finishing 11 points clear of the relegation zone.

 Yeovil made their best ever start in the 2012–13 season, picking up 10 points from their first four games.
-Yeovil finished the 2012–13 season in 4th place, reaching the League One play-offs.
+Yeovil finished the 2012–13 season in fourth place, reaching the League One play-offs.
 They reached the final on 6 May 2013 after a 2–0 home victory against Sheffield United, overturning a 1–0 loss at Bramall Lane in the first leg.
 On 19 May 2013, Yeovil defeated Brentford 2–1 in the League One play-off final at Wembley, reaching the second tier for the first time in their history.
 Striker Paddy Madden, who netted the opening goal against Brentford at Wembley, finished as the league's top scorer.

 Yeovil spent one season in the Championship and, despite enjoying memorable victories over Nottingham Forest, Sheffield Wednesday and Watford, suffered immediate relegation back to League One.
 The club's struggles continued the following season, although the club did earn a lucrative FA Cup tie against Manchester United, which they lost 2–0 despite a "gallant challenge".
 Manager Gary Johnson was eventually replaced by Paul Sturrock as Yeovil suffered another relegation, returning to League Two for the first time in 10 years.

 Following a poor start to the 2015/16 season, Sturrock was sacked and replaced by Darren Way, initially in a caretaker role before being named permanent manager.
-Way was able to lead Yeovil to safety as they finished they campaign 19th in the table.
+Way was able to lead Yeovil to safety as they finished their campaign 19th in the table.
 During Way's tenure as manager, Yeovil equalled their record for heaviest Football League defeat with an 8–2 loss to Luton Town on the opening day of the 2017–18 season, although they also recorded their highest Football League victory under his leadership with a 6–0 win over Newport County in September 2018.
-The club also enjoyed another FA Cup tie with Manchester United in January 2018, however they lost 4–0 to Jose Mourinho's side.
+The club also enjoyed another FA Cup tie with Manchester United in January 2018, however they lost 4–0 to José Mourinho's side.